asugden/duq_dtsc493/README.md

 Note that plans will change as we adapt the course to the interests of everyone in the course.

+# Code necessities
+I highly recommend using a unix-based system for programming-- either dual-boot a windows machine with Ubuntu or use a Mac.
+If neither is desirable, then the easiest way to use Python on a Windows machine is using a combination of Anaconda and Git Bash.

+To install Git bash: https://git-scm.com/download/win

+(Given that Anaconda was used in DS1, I am assuming that you have already installed Anaconda.)

+To ensure that you can use Anaconda from within Git Bash, checkout the first answer to this Stack Overflow question: https://stackoverflow.com/questions/54501167/anaconda-and-git-bash-in-windows-conda-command-not-found

+It may seem weird that a course syllabus links to Stack Overflow, but you will find that the professional experience of Data Science often involves using Google for solutions.
+Installing core Unix components is one of the most frustrating tasks in computing, regardless of operating system, but doing so provides excellent experience.

 ## Week 1: Jan 12, 15
 - Github
     - Setup